Works

 For flute, violin, violincello. piano and motorized/

-mechanical percussion-objects (4 performers)
+mechanical percussion-objects (4 performers).

 Duration: 8'50''